ranfysvalle02/mdb-advanced-rag/README.md

 When dealing with large datasets or documents, quickly locating relevant information is crucial.
 Chunk strategies are essential for breaking down these entities into smaller, manageable units for efficient and accurate searches.
 Here, we'll explore various chunking strategies, including By Title, Parent Document, and Parent Page Retrieval, to help you select the best approach for your specific needs.

-**By Title Chunking:**

-* **How it works:** Leverages the document's inherent structure, identified during partitioning, to create chunks based on sections denoted by headings or titles.
-* **Benefits:**
-    * Enhanced retrieval precision
-    * Improved search experience
-    * Leveraging existing structure
-* **Best suited for:** Highly structured documents with clear and consistent heading structures.

 **Parent Document Retrieval:**

 * **How it works:** Retrieves the entire document when information is likely to be dispersed across multiple sections.